 Since it began hitting Gaza with airstrikes and artillery about three weeks ago, Israel has killed over 1,000 Palestinians, most of them civilians and many of them women and children.

-There have been more reports of antisemitism since the assault on Gaza started, not least in Paris where Jewish shops have been attacked and "quenelle" gestures have been thrown by pro-Palestine demonstrators.
-London on Saturday managed to stay—mostly—clear of that kind of thing.
-But there was the odd idiot telling people to learn about the Protocols of the Elders of Zion—a nonsense book about a Jewish conspiracy to rule the world, beloved of conspiracy theorists even though it was debunked in 1921.
-And a few placards like the one above, which I think breaks at least one, possibly two of these rules for criticizing Israel without being racist.
+There have been more reports of anti-semitism since the assault on Gaza started, not least in Paris where Jewish shops have been attacked and "quenelle" gestures have been thrown by pro-Palestine demonstrators.
+London on Saturday managed to stay – mostly – clear of that kind of thing.
+But there was the odd idiot telling people to learn about the Protocols of the Elders of Zion – a nonsense book about a Jewish conspiracy to rule the world, beloved of conspiracy theorists even though it was debunked in 1921.
+And a few placards like the one above, which I think breaks at least one, possibly two of these rules for criticising Israel without being racist.

 These Hasidic Jews were out showing their solidarity with Gaza.
 Their presence demonstrated the point that not all Jews support Israel, and therefore being anti-Semitic because of what's happening in Israel is stupid (not that I should really need to bother pointing that out, but there you go).
-However, they wouldn't give me an interview, because it was the Shabbat so they weren't allowed to be picked up by my memo recorder.
+However, they wouldn't give me an interview, because it was the Shabbat so they weren't allowed to be recorded on my dictaphone.